 Pinwheels for Prevention

-April is National Child Abuse Prevention Month.
+April is National Child Abuse Prevention Month!
 Planting a pinwheel garden is a fun activity for children and families and can lead to important conversations about preventing child abuse.
-This year we encouraged our supporters to plant their own pinwheel gardens at home, work, and out in the community.
-Thank you so much to everyone who participated!
+For 2022, we are asking our supporters to plant their own pinwheel gardens at home, work, and out in the community.
+Order your pinwheel garden by March 31st!